dijkstracula/solvent/paper/report.md

 begins by lifting the inferred base types into a refinement _template_ with a constraint variable in place of a concrete predicate.

-Since we've seen that program terms can be substituted in for the `*` wildcard in the qualifier list (see Figure 7), all refinement templates include a set of _scope
+_ST: have we seen this?_ Since we've seen that program terms can be substituted in for the `*` wildcard in the qualifier list (see Figure 7), all refinement templates include a set of _scope
 constraints_: intuitively, a scope constraint is an assertion in the typing environment that a program term is in use at the particular point that the type